Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADApplication.md

 # Get-AzADApplication

 ## SYNOPSIS
-List entities from applications or get entity from applications by key
+Lists entities from applications or get entity from applications by key

 ## SYNTAX